openemr/openemr-devops/kubernetes/README.md

             ```
         - Now, there are 5 replicas of OpenEMR instead of 10.
 Enter the `kubectl get rs` and `kubectl get pod` to see what happened.
     - This is just a quick overview of scaling.
 Note we just did manual scaling in the example above, but there are also options of automatic scaling for example depending on cpu use etc.
+8. Some cool replicas stuff with MariaDB.
+2 statefulset replications of MariaDB (1 primary/master with 1 replica/slave) are created by default.
+The number of replicas can be increased or decreased.
+    - Increase replicas (after this command will have the 1 primary/master with 3 replicas/slaves).
+        ```bash
+        kubectl scale sts mysql-sts --replicas=4
+        ```
+    - Decrease replicas (after this command will have the 1 primary/master with 2 replicas/slaves).
+        ```bash
+        kubectl scale sts mysql-sts --replicas=3
+        ```
-8. To stop and remove OpenEMR orchestration (this will delete everything):
+9. To stop and remove OpenEMR orchestration (this will delete everything):
     ```bash
     bash kub-down
     ```